Recast Kiosk Deployment via Task Sequence

 - Enable Kiosk Mode (Trigger Right Click Action via Configurator)

-Now that the Module is added to our Primary OSD TS, and set the condition, we need to have a method of creating the condition (Variable)
+Now that the module is added to our primary OSD TS and we set the condition, we need to have a method of creating the condition (variable).

-You can set the Variable for the Task Sequence using a Front End, or a Collection:
+You can set the variable for the Task Sequence by using a Front End, or a Collection.

-After it runs for awhile, and when it’s done you have a built Windows 10 machine already all setup in Kiosk Mode:
+After it runs for a while, and when it’s done, you have a built Windows 10 machine all ready and all setup in Kiosk Mode.

-Now you have another way to deploy Kiosks.
-You can use this do it during OSD, or use the Task Sequence Module to deploy as well.
-Using the information in this post, it would be pretty easy to create a “portable” deployment using a powershell script with the source files on a flash drive to deploy on non-networked machines.
-Let us know if this is a scenario you’d like in one of our upcoming blogs.
+Now you have another way to deploy kiosks.
+You can use this to do it during OSD or use the Task Sequence module to deploy as well.
+Using the information in this post, it would be pretty easy to create a “portable” deployment using a PowerShell script with the source files on a flash drive to deploy on non-networked machines.